© Wiley Periodicals, Inc.

 Critical Commentaries are short reviews that focus on questions that need to be answered to advance a specific area of developmental biology or our understanding of human disease.
 The manuscript should be organized as follows: Title Page (containing the same information as listed above for Research Articles), Body of the commentary, Acknowledgments, References, Figure Legends, Footnotes, and Tables and Figures (typically, models or summary diagrams).
 The Body of the commentary should address the following questions in order: What is the area of study and why is it important (generally, emphasizing the medical/evolutionary implications of basic research)?
 What is our state of understanding of the area (brief synopsis of what we know)?
 What are the major questions that remain to be addressed and what strategies might be used to address them?
 The latter should be the bulk of the article, as the goal is to focus on the most important/interesting outstanding issues in the area to help drive future research.
 The length of the article should be 5-10 printed pages (5,000 to 10,000 words).

-Reviews and Critical Commentaries will be assigned to the Special Projects Editor (Gary C. Schoenwolf; firstname.lastname@example.org).
-Authors interested in submitting a Reviews or Critical Commentaries manuscript should e-mail the Special Projects Editor a detailed outline of the proposed review before submitting a complete manuscript.
+Reviews and Critical Commentaries: Authors interested in submitting a Reviews or Critical Commentaries manuscript should send an email to the Editor-in-Chief that includes a detailed outline of the proposed review before submitting a complete manuscript.
 Authors submitting a Reviews or Critical Commentaries manuscript should obtain written copyright release from the publishers of all previously published figures and artwork used in the manuscript, and include them with the manuscript upon initial submission.

 Disease Connections articles highlight research concerning the function of genes implicated in human disease, use of non-human animal models to investigate the etiology of human disorders, and use of a model as a tool for therapeutic drug screening.
 Disease Connections should be submitted in the format of a Research Article.

-Patterns & Phenotypes articles highlight important descriptive studies, including reports of phenotypes resulting from mutagenesis or gene mis-expression, or gene and protein expression patterns.
-Comprehensive papers comparing expression across multiple animal models, multiple protein and RNA patterns in the same model, or multiple family members in the same model or in multiple models are given the highest priority for publication.
-Studies describing the expression of a single gene in a single species are not typically considered for publication.
+Patterns & Phenotypes articles highlight important studies that may be more descriptive in nature, including reports of phenotypes resulting from mutagenesis or gene misexpression, or gene and protein expression patterns.
+Studies presenting in- situ hybridization, microarray, transcriptional profiling, protein immunolocalization or other types of expression analyses will be considered for publication only if the information provides unusual insight and/or forms the basis for additional studies pertaining to biological relevance that are included in the manuscript.
 The manuscript should include the same sections as listed above for Research Articles, except that the Results and Discussion may be combined.
 Gene expression patterns from accepted Patterns & Phenotypes articles (as well as from other article types) will be deposited in non-profit online electronic data repositories when deemed appropriate by the Editorial Board and Publisher and when such databases are available.
 Repositories provide an important service to the research community and facilitate the exchange and availability of important research information.

 Techniques articles highlight important technical advances in the field.
 The manuscript should include the same sections as listed above for Research Articles, except that Results and Discussion may be combined and Experimental Procedures must be detailed and complete.
 If it facilitates communication, Results and Experimental Procedures may be combined in a stepwise, recipe fashion.